I think most defense attorneys know, to some extent, their clients are guilty. Votes: 2

 Steve PinkExternal conditions can, to a certain extent, reduce, but never cancel individual repsonsibility.
 Votes: 0

-Henry David ThoreauEvery business is successful exactly to the extent that it does something others cannot.
+David RemnickEvery business is successful exactly to the extent that it does something others cannot.
 Votes: 0

 Peter ThielPermaculture challenges what we're doing and thinking - and to that extent it's sedition.
 Votes: 0